-GS 102 Study Strategies
+GS 102 Study Strategies 2-0-

 Through the presentation of topics ranging from reading and study strategies to stress management, students become better equipped to adjust to the college experience and increase their chances of academic success.
 Individual periodic conferencing is also a key element of the course.
 It is open to all students and required for some AGS students.
 Waivers from GS 102 can be granted for students transferring two or more college level classes with grades of B- or better.
+GS 102 will fulfill the GS 100 course requirement for all General Studies and Associate in Arts majors.
 GS 102 may not be taken as an elective to meet graduation requirements.

-GS 104 Study Strategies Seminar
+GS 104 Study Strategies Seminar 1-0